jasperlee108/svndumpfilterIN/README.md

   You will need to untangle this by retrieving information about the file that you are copying from and add it to a prior node record.

-4. Ability to strip svn:mergeinfo properties.
+4. Ability to strip `svn:mergeinfo` properties.

   Example: You can strip svn:mergeinfo properties.
-Svnadmin tries to resolve merge info from 'svn:mergeinfo' properties, and in case of heavy filtering they are broken because of the dropped revisions.
+Svnadmin tries to resolve merge info from `svn:mergeinfo` properties, and in case of heavy filtering they are broken because of the dropped revisions.
 Such dumps cause svnadmin to fail import.

-Arguments: '-x', '--strip-mergeinfo'.
+  Arguments: `-x`, `--strip-mergeinfo`.

 5. Ability to start filtering at any revision.